willsandholtz/willsandholtz.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in Economics at UC Berkeley.
-My primary academic interests are microeconomic theory and philosophy of economics.
+My primary academic interests are microeconomic theory and public economics.
+I am on the 2025-2026 job market.
 My CV is available [here](https://willsandholtz.github.io/files/whs_cv.pdf).

 ### Latest Publication
 ---